 Each band was analyzed for the sounds of an appropriate subset of species or sources.
-Low frequency active sonar less than 500 Hz was classified as low-frequency.
-Explosions and active sonar sounds greater than 500 Hz were classified as mid-frequency.
+Low-Frequency Active (LFA) sonar less than 500 Hz was classified as low-frequency.
+Explosions, Low-Frequency Active (LFA) sonar greater than 500 Hz, and Mid-Frequency Active (MFA) sonar sounds were classified as mid-frequency.
 The remaining odontocete and sonar sounds were considered high-frequency.
-Analysis of low-frequency recordings required decimation by a factor of 100.
-For the analysis of the mid-frequency recordings, the data were decimated by a factor of 20.
+Analysis of low-frequency recordings required decimation of the original recordings by a factor of 100.
+For the analysis of the mid-frequency recordings, the original recordings were decimated by a factor of 20.

-We summarize acoustic data collected at the NFC Site A from June 2018 to May 2019.
+We summarize acoustic data collected at the NFC Site A from May 2019 to May 2020.
 We discuss seasonal occurrence and relative abundance of calls for different species and anthropogenic sounds that were consistently identified in the acoustic data.